APPLICATION FOR NAVAC BOARD CERTIFIED CHAPLAIN

 D. A convener is selected, who then selects three Board Certified Chaplains and up to three persons from other disciplines to serve in the interview process, known as the “peer review”.

 i.
-Dues paying chaplains from APC, NCVACC, NACC, VA Black Chaplains, VA Jewish Chaplains, and CPE Supervisors may be invited to assist in panels.
+Dues paying chaplains from APC, NCVACC, NACC, VA Black Chaplains, VA Jewish Chaplains, and CPE Educators may be invited to assist in panels.

 ii.
 Only the NAVAC BCC members of such panels are voting members of the panel.

-F. If the interview process is positive, the convener will notify the Chairman of Certification.
-The Chairman then notifies the Board of Directors whom vote on the recommendation.
+E. If the interview process is positive, the convener will notify the Chair of Certification.
+The Chair then notifies the Board of Directors who vote on the recommendation.
 Only the Board of Directors can approve a recommendation for Board Certified Chaplain.

-G. If the interview is negative, the Interview Panel notifies the Chairman of the Certification Committee that certification is not recommended or that they recommend deferral.
-If a deferral is recommended they may require the candidate to complete additional work before making a positive recommendation.
+F. If the interview is negative, the Interview Panel notifies the Chair of the Certification Committee that certification is not recommended or that they recommend deferral.
+If a deferral is recommended, they may require the candidate to complete additional work before making a positive recommendation.
 If their recommendation is to not confer BCC status, the candidate will be given time to appeal that decision.

 REQUESTING RECIPROCITY / EQUIVALENT CERTIFICATION WITH NAVAC

-We offer reciprocity and equivalent certifications.
-Fill out only the contact information, educational information and endorsement information.
+We do offer reciprocity and equivalent certifications.
+Fill out only the contact information, educational information, and endorsement information.
 Send that along with the $100 fee and documentation showing that you are currently BCC with that organization.
 As always you must also be a Professional Clinical Member of NAVAC.

 We also offer equivalency for ACPE Educators.
-If you are a full ACPE Educator fill out the contact information, educational information and endorsement information.
-Send that along with proof that you are currently an ACPE Educator, a copy of Ecclesiastical Endorsement, and the $100 application fee.
+If you are a full ACPE Educator fill out the contact information, educational information, and endorsement information.
+Send that along with proof that you are currently an ACPE Supervisor, a copy of your Ecclesiastical Endorsement, and the $100 application fee.
 As always you must also be a Professional Clinical Member of NAVAC.

 APPLICATION FOR NAVAC BOARD CERTIFIED CHAPLAIN OTHER IMPORTANT INFORMATION